logicalclocks/hopsworks/docs/admin/oauth2/create-client.md

-# Register Client in Hopsworks
+# Register Identity Provider in Hopsworks

 Before registering your identity provider in Hopsworks you need to create a client application in your identity provider and acquire a _client id_ and a _client secret_.
 An example on how to create a client using [Okta](https://www.okta.com/)